 I again turned towards the Nevsky realizing that, in quiet streets, it was easier for me not to lose the line of thought and wishing therefore to test myself in more noisy streets. ~ P. D. Ouspensky

-This summer I walked at night, when it was cooler.
+In the summer this year I walked at night when it was cooler.
 I generally walked along a country road that is not too busy with traffic.
 But it is also a road that is not well-lit, so I had to be particularly careful about passing cars, especially when they came up from behind me.
 After being nearly rundown one night, I decided that the safest approach was to step off the road and let the car pass.
 This practice gave me a good opportunity to test myself.
-On nights when I was able to create a more or less consistent stream of presence, I would stop walking and try to not allow the shock of the passing car to dislodge my self-remembering.
-What I found was that unless I was able to ramp up my efforts to a certain level of intensity, I almost always lost the thread and would have to take a moment to recover myself.
-It was a good test because it showed me the level of effort needed to observe the intellectual part of the instinctive center.
+On nights when I was able to create a more or less consistent stream of presence, I would stop walking and try to not allow the shock of the passing car dislodge my self-remembering.
+What I found was that unless I was able to ramp up my efforts to a certain level of intensity beforehand, I almost always lost the thread and would have to take a moment to recover myself.
+It was a good test because it showed me the level of effort needed to keep my focus and maintain presence.

-Because these moments contain added difficulty, they have special value.
-If we remember ourselves only in easy moment, only when we are comfortable, only when there is nothing to transform, our instinctive centers will keep a lid on our inner work and we will not progress.
+Because moments of shocks contain added difficulty, they have special value.
+If we remember ourselves only in easy moments, only when we are comfortable, only when there is nothing to transform, we will not progress.

-Death, in a sense, is the final shock that flesh is heir to, a cessation of everything connected to the physical organism.
-The question is: where will we be?
+When death comes, as it must, the question is: where will we be?
 Where will we be placing our identity?
 Will we still believe that we are the body?
 Will part of our death experience be the horror and the confusion of being attached to a corpse?
-Or will we have done the work to transfer our identity to higher centers which continue to exist after death?
-The answer to these questions is not in what we do at the moment of our death; it is in what we become.
-The answer is in how we live our lives.
-It is in what we value and in what we do today; the question is: are we making self-remembering a priority or not?
+Or will we have done the work to transfer our identity to higher centers that continue to exist after death of the body?
+The answer to these questions is not in what we do at the moment of our death; it is in how we live our lives.
+It is in what we value, in what we do today, and in how practiced we become in transforming shocks.